At fifteen, standing at Glacier Point in Yosemite, something in me awakened.

 The mist from the falls reached far beyond the water itself.
 It spread across the trail, and everyone walking forward had to pass through it.
 There was no avoiding it.

 We continued upward, eventually reaching the top and pressing on toward the next falls.
 The sound of water crashing against the rocks demanded attention.
-It wasn’t background noise — it was something that called you to stop.
+It wasn’t background noise — it was something that called me to stop.

 To listen.